 In the year in review, we requested staff members to participate in SU's first institutional culture and climate survey.
-The response rate was 26%, and the subsequent report provided reliable and verifiable data - both quantitative and gualitative - to serve as a basis for interventions and solutions.
-Overall, most of the respondents revealed a positive attitude towards the University.
+The response rate was 26%, and the subsequent report provided reliable and verifiable data - both quantitative and qualitative - to serve as a basis for interventions and positive attitude towards the University.
 They indicated that they were proud of SU's excellence and quality, and that they felt positive about the work environment it offered.
 The survey also showed that staff were culturally aware and had a generally positive approach to transformation.